Jind Jaan

 Jind Jaan is a 2019 Punjabi film starring Rajvir Jawanda and Sara Sharmaa.
-It tells the story of a Mama (Jaswinder Bhalla) and Ranjha who is his Bhanja (Rajvir Jwanda) who together travel to Thailand on a special mission.
+It tells the story of a Mama (Jaswinder Bhalla) and Ranjha who is his Bhanja (Rajvir Jawanda) who together travel to Thailand on a special mission.
 While in Thailand they meet a manager (Harby Sangha) of a very rich family, who introduces the duo to the family of Bhuji (Upasna Singh) and Juliet (Sara Sharmaa).
 While on their secret mission, Ranjha falls in love with Juliet and in comes the villain (Gaurav Kakkar) and a dangerous Don (Swatantra Bharat) The film was released on 14 June 2019.